zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

 4. Launch the Oracle Database 19c installer by executing the `runInstaller` file.
 Include the `applyRU` parameter to apply the Oracle Database release update for 19.11.0.0.
 The installer first applies the patch (this takes up about seven minutes), and then it opens the Oracle Universal Installer wizard.
 If you don't want to patch up to release 19.11.0, you can leave out the -`applyRU` parameter and value, and Oracle Database release 19.3 will get installed.

+  *Important!
+Enter the command carefully and check that it is correct before you run it!*

     ```
     ./runInstaller -applyRU 32545013
     ```